Image © ITV Studios, 1969

 Harry Hutchinson

-Character & Episode: Second Ghost in The Trouble with Women
+Character & Episode: Second Ghost in The Trouble With Women

 Born: 15/09/1892, Dublin, Ireland (as Henry Edward Hutchinson)